List of Countries That Allow Dual Citizenship 2025

 Several countries offer citizenship by investment programs, providing individuals with the opportunity to acquire citizenship through investment in the country’s economy.
 Here are some programs:

-Each program has its own specific requirements, investment options, and benefits associated with their citizenship by investment programs.
+Each program has its own specific requirements, investment options, and benefits

 Read more: List of Caribbean Countries Offering Citizenship by Investment Program